In Preview Now and Rolling Out Soon

 Interruptions and Notifications

 I am sometimes amused by how people attest to the horrible distraction caused by email notifications when compared to how Teams works.
-The facts are that Teams can be every bit as horrible and distracting as email if you let notifications get out of control.
+The facts are that Teams can be every bit as horrible and distracting as email if you let notifications get out of control, especially in the overload generated in a busy Teams Activity Feed.
 Choosing notification settings which suit your work is a good first step.
 These new controls will help finesse your settings, especially for apps.

 So much change, all the time.
 It’s a challenge to stay abreast of all the updates Microsoft makes across Office 365.
 Subscribe to the Office 365 for IT Pros eBook to receive monthly insights into what happens, why it happens, and what new features and capabilities mean for your tenant.